 “For me, AnthillHacks ’19 camp is a fantastic experience of community & nature.
-I and my colleague Bhanu Prakash travelled from Bengaluru and we reached Devarayanadurga and Iruway farm after traveling 75 km.
-I never been to Tumakuru district in the state of Karnataka in India.
-Its a different kind of experience.”
+Along with my colleague Bhanu Prakash travelled from Bengaluru and we reached Devarayanadurga and Iruway farm after traveling 75 km.
+I have never been to Tumakuru district in the state of Karnataka in India.
+It’s a different kind of experience.”

 Anthill is a metaphor for the world of structure and complexity that exists just beneath the surface of everything around us.

 The idea of AnthillHacks is to encourage people to meet at smaller hills nearby and include it in the program (the place matters).
 And the idea of AnthillHacks is to be inclusive of City folks, of village folks, of women and non-binary, of educated and the low-literate to get to participate and be together.